apify/n8n-nodes-apify-template/README.md

 ### 1. Initialize n8n locally

 You can just call the following commands and have the local development started.
-It also includes hot reloding.
+It also includes hot reloading.

 ```bash
 npm install